-- Set of large-scale drawings: plan, section, and elevation and detail using AutoCAD. - Minimum of 9 photographs, including tiff, jpeg, and HABS standard prints for each. - Each student in the group will be responsible for at least one final drawing, two photos. - Drawings must meet Penn HSPV Drawing Standards. - Photographs meet HSPV 601 Photography Guidelines. - If applicable, rectified image produced from multiple views, using appropriate technology as determined by instructors.
+- Set of large-scale drawings: plan, section, and elevation and detail using AutoCAD. - Set of at least 10 photographs that thoroughly record the area as a stand -alone package - Additional photographs will be made as necessary to provide photogrammetric data for drawing production, and other detail views as needed for addition to drawing set - Each student in the group will be responsible for at least one final drawing, one photo. - Drawings must meet Penn HSPV Drawing Standards. - Photographs meet HSPV 601 Photography Guidelines. - The drawing set and photograph set will be delivered as PDF and as prints ready for pinup at final review.